jschmidtnj/mywebsite2/graphql/README.md

 - `http://localhost:port/graphql?query={user(id:"id"){email id password}}`
 - `http://localhost:port/graphql?query=mutation{deleteUser(id:"id"){id email}}`

-## upload pictures plan

-- upload pictures on picture add, remove on picture remove
-- delete all pictures on clear, clear on page leave
-- on submit, add pictures by id in array to post
-- on picture add, get url to add to content

 ## edit CORS

 The file `cors.json` is needed to allow file downloads from Firebase Storage.
 To configure CORS, download the [gsutil utility](https://cloud.google.com/storage/docs/gsutil_install) on your computer (again, linux preferred), and run `gcloud init` to sign in.
 Then run `export BOTO_CONFIG=/dev/null` on linux to prevent a bug in the program.
 Finally, run `gsutil cors set rules/cors.json gs://<your-cloud-storage-bucket>` in the parent directory to add the CORS rules, obviously changing the command for your storage bucket.